Description

 Trends influencing the directed-energy weapons market size

-Laser and RF source technology, system automation, sophisticated power and cooling technologies that can be integrated into military platforms in the future, beam control, and target detection are some of the key market trends that will influence the growth of the market.
+Laser and RF source technology, system automation, sophisticated power and cooling technologies that can be integrated into military platforms in the future, beam control, and target detection are some of the key Direct Energy Weapons market trends that will influence the growth of the market.
 AI will also play a pivotal role in detecting and engaging targets.

 Directed-energy weapons market forecast & dynamics